Easy-Agile/emulative/README.md

 Like most software these days, this wouldn't be posssible without all the amazing open source work out there.
 In particular, this extension relies heavily on the amazing work of the team at [intermock](https://github.com/google/intermock)

-Also, thanks to [Easy Agile](https://www.easyagile.com/) for giving me the time, space, encouragement and tools to work on this extension.
+Also, thanks to [Easy Agile](https://www.easyagile.com/) for giving us the time, space, encouragement and tools to work on this extension.
 Come [work for us!](https://www.easyagile.com/careers/)

 ---